BAkinmarin/bible-quiz-game/README.md

 >The countdown timer begins counting down when a question is presented to the user, displaying how long they have left to answer the question.

-> If the user does not answer in time defined, the clock will state "Times Up" to the user briefly before moving on to the next question.
+> If the user does not answer in time defined, they will receive a feedback response briefly before moving on to the next question.

 > If the user has not answered the maximum number of questions assigned, the next question is presented to the user, alternatively, the 'End Game' function is called and the user is shown their final score.